 Step 3: Onboard

-Now comes the fun part: onboarding.
-Your owner is fully invested in your company and is ready to hand over the keys to their property.
-During onboarding it’s critical to set your owners up for success with a thorough, customized onboarding process.
+Now comes the fun part: Your SFR owner is fully invested and ready to hand over the keys to their property.
+To get them fully ready as a customer, set them up for success with a thorough and customized onboarding process:

 - Extend a warm welcome: Send a personalized appreciation gift, along with an owner packet with key details and resources they will need as a new customer.

 - Reinforce your role: Establish yourself as the expert, reassure them you care about their property, and confirm that they’re in great hands.

 - Introduce the tech: Take time to walk through any technology they may need to use as a customer and provide access to your software and communication channels on Day One.
 If you have an online owner portal, show new owners how to access reports, ask questions, and review financials.

 The best property management businesses actively work on strengthening and growing relationships with their customers on a consistent basis by:

 - Establishing a standard set of operating procedures: Standard operating procedures help ensure you’re providing great service to owners and are managing your customers the same way.

 - Creating automated nurture workflows: With property management technology, some of your relationship-building processes may be automated with nurture-specific workflows that can elevate the entire customer experience.
 Automation also relieves your team of manual work and minimizes the risk of follow-ups falling through the cracks.

 - Scheduling in-person facetime: You can also strengthen owner relationships and show your appreciation by hosting in-person events such as owner BBQs and regular happy hours.
 Meeting face-to-face encourages both work and personal interactions that keep the human element in a successful partnership.